Copper intrauterine devices (IUDs)

 If you become pregnant while using an IUD:

-- Take a urine pregnancy test if you miss any periods and feel like you may be pregnant.
+- Take a urine pregnancy test if you miss any periods or feel like you may be pregnant.
+If you have a positive test, call the clinic right away.
+Your provider needs to see you as soon as possible.

-After Paragard® is put in
+After Paragard® is put in:

-It may take some time for your body to adjust to Paragard® ® as you get used to hormone-free protection.
+It may take some time for your body to adjust as you get used to hormone-free protection.
+Right after it is put in, you may feel:

-- Temporary pinching and cramping
+- Pinching and cramping

-- Dizziness
+- Dizzy

 - Nausea